gordonzhang1/gordonzhang1/README.md

 ###

 <p align="left">
-  I'm a full-stack developer based in Waterloo, ON.
+  I'm a software developer with industry experience in full stack development.
 </p>

 - 📚 Computer engineering student at the University of Waterloo